sensejs/sensejs/website/docs/introduction/examples.md

 ```

 The above class provides an HTTP controller to query or mutate the state of `RandomNumberGenerator`, its constructor
+has two parameters.

-has two parameters, the first one requires an instance of `RandomNumberGenerator`, which is defined previously,
+-   the first one requires an instance of `RandomNumberGenerator`, which is defined previously,
-and the second one requires an instance of `Logger`.
-They will be instantiated and injected automatically when the
+-   and the second one requires an instance of `Logger`.

-controller is instantiated by the framework.
+They will be instantiated and injected automatically when the controller is instantiated by the framework.

 When handling requests, the framework will instantiate an instance of `RandomNumberController`, and invoke the
-appropriate method, and if the method needs parameters, the framework will inject them automatically, For example,
+appropriate method, and if the method needs parameters, the framework will inject them automatically based on the
+decorator of each parameter.

-when handling, `POST /seed`, the `seed` field from the request body will be injected as the parameter.
+For example, when handling, `POST /seed`, the `seed` field from the request body will be injected as the parameter

-Finally, we package them into a module for exporting them for other modules to use.
+toe the `reseed` method.

+At the end of this file, `RandomNumberGenerator` and `RandomNumberController` are packaged into a module
+`RandomNumberModule`.

 ```typescript